 In case you didn’t feel the heat wave that swooped through the Midwest earliest this week, the summer season is clearly in full swing.
 When living in Nashville, it’s hard not to love this time of year, especially with all the fun-filled events and festivals in town that take place all season long.
-But with the warmer temperatures can also come a much higher energy bill, unless of course you implement some energy-saving strategies that are sure to save you some money.
+But with the warmer temperatures can also come a much higher energy bill, unless you implement some energy-saving strategies that are sure to save you some money.

 Listed below are just a few simple tips that can go a long way in keeping energy usage to a minimum and ensuring maximum savings when it comes time to pay up.
 So if you’re someone who dreads seeing that NES bill in the mailbox every month, consider taking the following measures to help lower summertime expenses: